mvicenzi/pmt-baselines/daq-configuration-tools/README.md

 # Instructions
-This folder contains the script `makeConfigurationWithBaselineThreshold.sh` that takes an existing configuration placed in the `./basedir` directory and creates another one in the `./workdir` directory, setting new channel pedestals (DC offsets),  baselines and thresholds for the PMT digitizers.

-The script updates the `BaselineChXX`, `channelPedestalXX` and `triggerThresholdXX` parameters in the PMT configuration files.
-Note that `BaselineXX` values are only used to compute the `triggerThresholdXX` values, but they are not written directly in the board registers.
-The baselines are configured into the boards with the `channelPedestal` values that control the DC offsets.
+This folder scripts to operate on DAQ configuration to extract, load or update threshold and baseline settings.
+There are three relevant set of parameters in the PMT `fcl` files:
+- `triggerThresholdXX`: absolute threshold value for channel `XX` in the ADC scale (integer value between `0` and `16383`).
+These parameters are set inside the board registers to define the threshold levels.
+- `channelPedestalXX`: pedestal or DC offset value for channel `XX` in the DAC scale (integer value between `0` and 65535`.
+These parameters are set inside the board registers to define the baseline levels.
+- `BaselineChXX`: absolute baseline value for channel `XX` in the ADC scale (integer value between `0` and `16383`.
+These values are NOT written directly in the board registers, but they are used to compute the `triggerThresholdXX` values given the physical (relative) threshold we desire.

 The relationship between `channelPedestalXX` and `BaselineChXX` is determined via a channel-by-channel calibration.

-The spare channels which are used for trigger pulses are kept at fixed values (very high thresholds to avoid wrong majorities from them).
+Unfortunately, in our experience we have seen a lot of instability in this relation.
+Despite keeping the DC offsets constant, baselines can spread out up to +/-100ADC counts from their nominal position.
+However, the majority of the channels live within +/- 15 ADC counts from the nominal set value.

 ## Setting up
 The code requires some specific python libraries, so the advice is to set up a python environment in which to install everything.
 To do so: